 Store content ideas in a section or column called “content ideas.”
 Place ideas for future content into this section, and don’t give them a due date.
 When you are ready to add it to your editorial calendar, give it a due date and assignee and it will appear on your calendar.

-Create a task template to copy for your content named “Copy me: Template for content.”
+Create a task template to duplicate for your content named “Duplicate me: Template for content.”
 Add subtasks for each stage of the process.
-Next time you are beginning to write a piece of content, you can copy the template, so you know you won’t miss any important steps.
+Next time you are beginning to write a piece of content, you can duplicate the template, so you know you won’t miss any important steps.
 Navigate to List View to see and copy your template task.

 Store tasks in multiple projects